Professor Arthur S. Reber is the Honoray Psychology Advisor of the United Sigma Intelligence Association.

-Implicit learning and unconscious cognitive processes: Experimental work continues with colleagues though my lab is closed.
+On-going research Implicit learning and unconscious cognitive processes: Experimental work continues with colleagues though my lab is closed.
 Theoretical work goes on, specifically looking at the acquisition of knowledge about complex, rule‑governed systems.
 The work is viewed as contributing to the understanding of the problems of tacit knowledge and its acquisition.
 Recent focus is on these processes in special populations including infants and young children, alcoholics, depressives, and the highly anxious, and on an examination of the relationship between implicit learning and various other factors such as affect, attention, intelligence, problem solving ability, methods of instruction, temporal factors in the presentation of stimuli and the like.
 The work is couched within a model built on considerations of evolutionary biology.

 Preference formation: As above explorations are with colleagues.
 Current interest is on the relationship between the so-called “mere exposure effect” where individuals develop preferences for previously presented stimuli and implicit learning.
 The focus is on the role of familiarity in what we have dubbed the “structural mere exposure effect” which is the process whereby individuals develop preferences for novel stimuli provided that they conform to the structural patterns of previously encountered displays.
 The work is seen as providing an empirical foundation for understand relatively mundane issues such as preference formation as well as more global issues generally regarded as lying outside the domain of experimental psychology such aesthetics and just what it means for something to be viewed as beautiful.